jjsepulvedag/jjsepulvedag/README.md

 I am highly interested in research areas related to the application of probability theory, data science, and machine learning in Geotechnics, earthquake engineering, and related Earth sciences.

-I am currently pursuing a PhD in Earthquake engineering at the University of Canterbury in New Zealand.
+I am pursuing a PhD in Earthquake engineering at the University of Canterbury in New Zealand.

 <h3 align="left">Interests:</h3>